mahanhz/restaurant-service/README.md

 # Running tests and building artifact

+The integration tests use TestContainers so docker is needed.
+See https://www.testcontainers.org/#prerequisites

 ## Linux
 * Run unit and integration tests (and builds the artifact): **./gradlew clean build**
 * Run acceptance tests: **./gradlew acceptanceTest**